“Ok Google, how do I optimise my website for voice search?”

 To make the most of this trend, make sure your business’ address is clearly listed on Google My Business (GMB), and that you incorporate your location into your website copy.

-As Australia’s largest online business directory, Google often uses our results to power theirs, so you should also ensure your business is listed on Yellow Online so you boost your visibility in online searches.
+As Australia’s largest online business directory, Google often uses our results to power theirs, so you should also ensure your business is listed on Yellow Pages Online so you boost your visibility in online searches.

 RELATED: 7 ways to appear in more local searches.